sigcsets/sigcse_website/events/iticse/index.md

 ###### Policies that apply to all conferences

-{% for policy in site.data.policies.conferences %}
+{% for policy in site.data.policies.conferences.policies %}
 - [{{policy.title}}]({{policy.url | absolute_url}}){% if policy.description %} - {{policy.description}}{%endif%}{% endfor %}

 ##### Get Involved